ENS Logo

 Getting a Primary Name

-To get a users preferred primary name is very simple.
-In most libraries you will find a function to do a lookup by address as shown below.
-This allows us to turn any address into a human-readable name.
+Looking up a users primary name is very simple.
+In most web3 libraries (wagmi, viem, ethers, web3py, etc.), you will find a built-in function to do a lookup by address as shown below.
+In most cases, the library will handle the verification for you.

 Reverse Lookup